adityaalifn/go-cli/README.md

 * Follow [Ruby Style Guide](https://github.com/github/rubocop-github/blob/master/STYLEGUIDE.md)

 ### Assumption
-* More than two user can be in the same coordinate and only one Driver shown in Map
+* More than two Driver can be in the same coordinate and only one Driver shown in Map
 * User and Driver can be having same coordinate and only the User shown in Map
 * Map class was rename into Maps to avoid same name as Ruby built-in function
 * Random driver name was randomly taken from name list